How is pancreatic cancer found?

 Imaging tests make pictures of the inside of the body.
 They can be done to look for cancer, to see how far cancer has spread, or to help show if cancer treatment is working.

 CT scan (computed tomography)

-A CT scanner has been described as a large donut, with a narrow table in the middle “hole.”
+A CT scanner has been described as a large donut, with a narrow table that slides in the middle “hole.”
 You will need to lie still on the table while the scan is being done.
 CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.

 The dye can cause some flushing (redness and warm feeling).
-A few people are allergic to the dye and get hives or, rarely, have more serious reactions like trouble breathing and low blood pressure.
+Some people are allergic to the dye and get hives or, rarely, have more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.